Skip to main content

 Independent study is key to this module and is fully supported by the supervisors and course team.

-You will be required to attend an introductory seminar, via the virtual learning environment, with the module leader and prospective supervisor(s) to explain the module and the expectations of the supervisor(s).
-The frequency of communication and/or meetings between you and the supervisor(s) will be determined on an individual basis.
-Regular communication with your supervisor(s) is a key to success.
+You will attend an introductory seminar, via the VLE, with the module leader and prospective supervisor(s) to explain the module and the expectations of the supervisor(s).
+The frequency of communication and/or meetings between you and the supervisor(s) will be determined on an individual basis: regular communication between you and supervisor(s) is a key to success.

-You will be directed to appropriate resources and generic texts to support your chosen topic and your research skill development.
-From this initial learning, the research/review question will be further refined, followed by the development of the research project.
+You will be directed to appropriate resources and generic texts to support your chosen topic and research skill development.
+From this initial learning, the research/review question will be further refined, followed by the development of the Research Project.

 Skills that will be practised and developed